Global Compact Network Romania

 - Governance Structure

-The 22 founding participants elected the 7 members of the Steering Committee, chaired by Mrs Mariana Gheorghe, CEO – OMV Petrom, the first Representative of the Global Compact Network Romania.
+At the beginning, the 22 founding participants elected the 7 members of the Steering Committee, chaired by Mrs Mariana Gheorghe, CEO – OMV Petrom, the first Representative of the Global Compact Network Romania.
+See the up-dated structure of the Steering Committee.

 As we have been for more than two years signatory of the Principles for Responsible Management Education, part of the UN, we were glad to hear about the initative of bringing in Romania the GCN, especially when Romania was the only country in the region that the network was not implanted in.
 In this context, our presence among the first supporters of the UNGC in Romania is normal.
 We envisioned to support and promote concepts such as: reponsible management, shared value, social action.
 All that we wish for now is to see more and more companies, especially Romania based, and NGOs to join this initiative.